IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #regions-available}
 {: faq}

-{{site.data.keyword.mdms_short}} is currently available in the United States (US), European Union (EU), United Kingdom (UK), Australia, Brazil, Canada, Hong Kong, India, Japan, Mexico, Norway, Singapore, and South Korea.
+{{site.data.keyword.mdms_short}} is currently available in the United States (US), European Union (EU), United Kingdom (UK), Australia, Brazil, Canada, Hong Kong SAR of the PRC, India, Japan, Mexico, Norway, Singapore, and South Korea.
 Online ordering is available in most regions with exception to Brazil and India.
 For any region without online ordering, contact your IBM Client Representative to inquire about using the service.

 Devices cannot be shipped across international borders (for example, a device cannot be ordered in one region and shipped to another region) with exception of the European Union.
 {: note}